P4ALLcerthiti/P4ALL_OCR-TABLES/README.md

 Support for multi-column text and in-text images has been added in the updated version, however text/image segmentation may sometimes fail.
 Non-manhattan document layouts and vertical text are not supported yet

+### Citation
+Please cite this paper in your publications if it helps your research:

+@inproceedings{vasileiadis2017extraction,
+  title={Extraction of Tabular Data from Document Images}, author={Vasileiadis, Manolis and Kaklanis, Nikolaos and Votis, Konstantinos and Tzovaras, Dimitrios}, booktitle={Proceedings of the 14th Web for All Conference on The Future of Accessible Work}, pages={24}, year={2017}, organization={ACM}
+}

 ### Funding Acknowledgement